Dig a canal away from the ocean

 CLIMATE CHANGE – Ocean circulation, tide gauges, and sea level… If all the ice melted, climate scientists would measure change by the Earth’s rising sea levels and tide gauges.
 GRACE measures mass change from the melt of Arctic ice.
 It helps us understand if ocean circulation is changing and how it affects world climate change.

 Wrapping things up

 As you walk around Earth, you weigh a little more or less depending on where you are.
 It’s actually a function of how much mass is below you.
 The geoid derived from the GRACE and GOCE missions can sense just how much that mass is.

 We love remote sensing applications.
 And the list goes on for these uniquely interesting satellite missions.

-Earthquake prediction, climate change models and the water cycle are some of the areas that the geoid is helping us understand how our Earth works.
+Earthquake prediction, climate change models, and the water cycle are some of the areas in which the geoid is helping us understand how the planet works.
 But the list of GRACE applications doesn’t stop here.